 When I was creating Birth Undone, my goal was to combine both the mental training of hypnobabies with the physical training and evidence based practices of Lamaze into one easily accessible place.

 TL:DR Are Lamaze Classes Still a Thing and Are They Actually Worth It?

 Lamaze classes were quite popular in the 80s and 90s, and they are definitely still around today.
 Lamaze classes are designed to help you have a healthy, safe natural childbirth.

-The Healthy Start Birth Prep Challenge is an online childbirth course that helps you prepare your body, mind, baby, and partner to work together through birth.
-It totally prepares you for birth whether you are going natural or not.
+The Birth Undone is an online childbirth course that helps you prepare your body, mind, baby, and partner to work together through birth.
+It totally prepares you for birth whether you are choosing and epidural or not.
 So that you can have a straightforward, safe birth.

 As I’ve worked with mothers over the years, I’ve noticed that many moms have a high priority of avoiding an unnecessary c-section and nurturing their relationship through birth.
 It’s true, both of these classes will help with those goals.